 Saying No and the Stop Doing List

-When it comes to trying to achieve our goals, it’s not enough for us to decide to start doing certain things (such as working out more, eating better, creating an emergency fund, etc.).
-We also have to stop doing other things.
+In trying to achieve our goals, it’s not enough for us to do certain things.
+I’m talking about working out more, eating better, creating an emergency fund, etc. We also have to stop doing other things.

 Part of saying “yes” to the best things in our lives involves saying “no” to things that are perhaps good, but not the best things, at least not at this moment in our lives.Saying yes 2 the best things = saying “no” to good things that aren't best #goals Click To Tweet